-- In carrying out this valuation as required by the Act, in my view I have no conflict with any other of my professional activities. - I am not aware of any material developments to the Fund or any external events that have had a material effect on the results of the investigation. - I am not aware of any material events subsequent to the date of the current investigation. - The Fund has no arrangements for external insurance of the benefits payable on death or disability.
-Having regard to the size of the Fund, the employer sponsors of the Fund and the nature of the benefits payable on death or disability, it is my view that there is no need for the Fund to hold such insurance. - In completing this report, I have had regard to Professional Standard No. 40 Actuarial Reporting for Superannuation Schemes issued by the New Zealand Society of Actuaries.
-The valuation method and the financial, economic and demographic assumptions have been determined in accordance with the professional judgement of the actuary preparing the report. - I am not aware of any discrepancy between the Act and subsequent Amendments and the practice of the Authority which would have a material bearing on the results of this investigation. - The next valuation will be carried out as at 30 June 2022.
+• In carrying out this valuation as required by the Act, in my view I have no conflict with any other of my professional activities.

+- I am not aware of any material developments to the Fund or any external events that have had a material effect on the results of the investigation. - I am not aware of any material events subsequent to the date of the current investigation. - The Fund has no arrangements for external insurance of the benefits payable on death or disability.
+Having regard to the size of the Fund, the employer sponsors of the Fund and the nature of the benefits payable on death or disability, it is my view that there is no need for the Fund to hold such insurance. - In completing this report, I have had regard to Professional Standard No. 40 Valuation of and Funding for Superannuation Schemes, issued by the New Zealand Society of Actuaries, and Professional Standard No. 90 General Actuarial Practice, issued by the New Zealand Society of Actuaries.
+The valuation method and the financial, economic and demographic assumptions have been determined in accordance with the professional judgement of the Actuary preparing the report. - I am not aware of any discrepancy between the Act and subsequent Amendments and the practice of the Authority which would have a material bearing on the results of this investigation. - The next valuation will be carried out as at 30 June 2023.